Employee Handbook, United States Based Employees

 All employees of the institution who are not covered under a collective bargaining agreement are entitled to a number of holidays off with pay.
 The Office of Human Resources posts the list of paid holidays online each year on the HR Self Service Portal (login required).
 You are eligible for holiday pay if you are a regular, full-time employee and the holiday occurs after your date of hire.
 If you are covered under a collective bargaining agreement, you are paid for holidays in accordance with the terms of that agreement.

-Regular, full-time employees are entitled to two personal days per calendar year, which may be taken for any reason.
-You may take one day between January 1 and June 30 and one day from July 1 through December 31.
-During your first year of employment, if you began work between January 1 and June 30, you are entitled to one personal day during the period from July 1 through December 31; if you began work after July 1, your personal days become available during the following calendar year.
+Only regular, full-time employees who work a 9-month schedule are entitled to personal days.
+These employees will receive two personal days per academic year, which may be taken for any reason.
+There are no waiting periods and you will earn one day on September 1 and one day on January 1.
 Your supervisor must approve personal days in advance, except in emergency situations.
 You cannot carry over personal days from one year to the next, and you will not receive pay for unused personal days if your employment ends.

-Please remember that sick leave is only to be used for the employee's own illness.
+Please remember that sick leave is only to be used for the employee's own illness (New York City campus employees may use sick time for other reasons—see below for additional information).
 The efficient operation of the college is predicated upon employees maintaining satisfactory attendance records, and the records of employees with frequent absences of short duration are reviewed carefully.
 Disciplinary action up to and including termination may be instituted for excessive absenteeism even though the employee has paid sick leave remaining.

 If you are absent due to illness for more than seven consecutive calendar days, you are required to contact the benefits unit of the Office of Human Resources, and they will coordinate the short-term disability claim application process for you.
 The benefits personnel have the right to ask you to provide a doctor's note confirming the medical necessity of your absence if your absences become frequent.